-As stated in the first follow-up report, there is no provision in law or regulation with regard to financial institutions being required to keep records for longer periods on the request of the a competent authority in specific cases or requiring financial institutions to ensure that all customer transaction record and information are available on a timely basis to domestic competent authorities.
-It should be noted that Section 33 of the recently enacted FID Act provides that "the CTD may require any person to keep such books, records, documents or things relating to the functions of the FID as may be prescribed;" This broad power provided to the FID does not specifically address the requirements noted for this recommendation.
-The FID Act does however provide an avenue for such matters to be addressed by way of Regulations under the FID Act.
-However, at present the Examiners' recommendation is still outstanding.
+7. The Examiners' recommendations are still outstanding.
+There is no provision in law or regulation with regard to financial institutions being required to keep records for longer periods on the request of a competent authority in specific cases or requiring financial institutions to ensure that all customer transaction record and information are available on a timely basis to domestic competent authorities.
+There is a broad requirement at Section 33 of the FID Act which does not specifically address the requirements noted for this recommendation.
+The proposed Omnibus legislation and amendments to the FID Act are however expected to address these issues.